Entertainment News Roundup: Singer Rihanna expecting first child with rapper A$AP Rocky; BTS singer Jimin hospitalized for appendicitis, tests positive for COVID-19 and more | Entertainment

 Entertainment News Roundup: Singer Rihanna expecting first child with rapper A$AP Rocky; BTS singer Jimin hospitalized for appendicitis, tests positive for COVID-19 and more

 Lay died of natural causes in a nursing facility near his Chicago home on Saturday, said independent blues label Alligator Records on its website on Monday.
-Spotify shares rebound after Joe Rogan apology, Citigroup upgrade U.S. podcaster Joe Rogan apologized and pledged more balance on his show amid a backlash against COVID-19 misinformation on the streaming service that wiped more than $2 billion off its market value last week.
+Cast of 'Pam & Tommy' say sex tape saga is an 'ode to bravery' Pamela Anderson sprints across the beach in her red Baywatch lifeguard suit, exactly as you remember.

 Following is a summary of current entertainment news briefs.